-Storing loose photographs in appropriate enclosures, flat and stacked in boxes is suitable for most materials.
-You may choose to store individual photographs vertically in boxes with rigid dividers to prevent slumping.
-Never place anything on top of damaged, flaking or brittle collection items.
+- Storing loose photographs in appropriate enclosures, flat and stacked in boxes is suitable for most materials.
+You may choose to store individual photographs vertically, with rigid dividers to prevent slumping.
+Never place anything on top of damaged, flaking or brittle photographs. - When boxing glass plates they should be arranged vertically on their long edge.
+Glass plate negatives should never be stacked; given their weight and fragility, the bottom plates are susceptible to breakage. - Pack boxes out with conservation grade materials and foam blocks to minimise object movement during handling. - Where appropriate, label boxes 'fragile/glass' and 'heavy'.

-- When boxing glass plates they should then be arranged vertically on their long edge.
-Glass plate negatives should never be stacked; given their weight and fragility, the bottom plates will be susceptible to breakage. - Pack boxes out with conservation grade materials to minimise object movement during handling. - Where appropriate, label boxes 'fragile/glass' and 'heavy'. - Ensure shelving has adequate strength to hold the weight of the boxed items. - To make a storage box, refer to our guide How to make an archival corrugated phase box.
+- Ensure shelving has adequate strength to hold the weight of the boxed items. - To make a storage box, please refer to our guide on How to make an archival corrugated phase box.
+This guide can be found on our website at this link How to guides.